-In general, if a personal injury lawsuit is filed, it seeks damages to cover future and past medical bills, future and past lost wages, pain and suffering and mental/emotional anguish/stress.
-In some instances, a personal injury lawsuit may also seek punitive damages if the conduct that caused the accident was so reckless and/or egregious it should be penalized.
+- In general, if a personal injury lawsuit is filed, it seeks damages to cover future and past medical bills, future and past lost wages, pain and suffering, and mental/emotional anguish/stress.
+In some instances, a personal injury lawsuit may also seek punitive damages if the conduct that caused the accident was so reckless and/or egregious that it should be penalized.

 I was injured in a motorcycle accident, but not seriously.
 Do I really need to hire a lawyer?
 The insurance company said they would be happy to settle quickly.

-You should also make sure you see a doctor and get every injury, minor or major, clearly documented in case you need such evidence at a later date.
-Do no sign off any documents, respond to any questions or agree to settle for less than what you may be able to claim in court.
+- You should also make sure you see a doctor and get every injury, minor or major, clearly documented in case you need such evidence at a later date.
+Do not sign off any documents, respond to any questions, or agree to settle for less than what you may be able to claim in court.
 The main goal of insurance companies is to get you to settle for less or deny your claim, if possible.

 I was involved in a fairly serious motorcycle accident.
 Am I going to be able to recover compensation?

 - You should be able to recover compensation for your motorcycle accident provided you are able to prove the accident was caused by another person’s negligence.
 Negligence usually happens if another individual did not conduct her or himself in a reasonable, safe, and prudent manner.
 For example, turning left in front of a motorcycle.

 - To determine if there was negligence involved in your accident it would require your motorcycle accident attorney to conduct a further investigation into the crash.

 I was involved in a motorcycle accident last month.
 The police say I was partly to blame.
 How does that affect my case?